 Key Stage 3

-From September 2016, all of our key stage three students will be following the AQA Mastery Science curriculum for two and a half years.
-While this is based on the National Curriculum for Science, having been written by the GCSE exam board, it ensures that students have mastered the scientific knowledge and skills that they need before starting their GCSE course.
+All of out students follow our version of the AQA 5 year plan.
+While this is based on the National Curriculum for Science, having been written by the GCSE exam board, it ensures that students have mastered the scientific knowledge of the ten big ideas of science and also skills that they need before starting their GCSE course.

 Students will cover the following topics.

-Students in years 7, 8 and 9 study science for four lessons per week with all of their lessons in a science laboratory with a qualified science specialist teacher.
+Students in years 7, 8 and 9 study science for four lessons per week.

 Key Stage 4

-After completing their GCSE ready end key stage 3 exam in January, year 9 students will follow the AQA transition course called Biomimicry.
-This works through a range of skills to prepare students for their GCSE courses.
-After this module, students will complete their first GCSE module on Atomic Structure.
-During this time, students will continue to have four periods of science lessons per week.
+After completing their GCSE ready end key stage 3 exam in January, year 9 students will follow a transition course until the end of year 9.
+During this time, students will continue to have four periods of science lessons per week and will complete four GCSE modules: Atomic Structure; Communicable Diseases; Treating and Preventing Diseases; and Energy Resources.

 Science is compulsory during years 10 and 11, students will follow one of two AQA GCSE science courses.
 Most students will follow the AQA GCSE Science Trilogy Double Award – at traditional science course leading to two GCSEs in Science.
 Students can also use one of their options to instead take three separate science courses GCSEs in biology, physics and chemistry, all with the AQA exam board, (note that to fulfil National Curriculum requirements, students must study a balance of biology, physics and chemistry).

-Students studying AQA Triliogy will have five periods of science per week and those studying separate sciences will have eight periods of science per week.
+Students studying AQA Trilogy will have six periods of science per week and those studying separate sciences will have nine periods of science per week.
 All lessons are taught by qualified science specialist teachers.

 GCSE Biology, GCSE Chemistry, GCSE Physics